-Good design can't be achieved alone, and I hope to create good design.
-I'd like to thank Bruno de Carvalho, Stephanie Rewis, and Matthew Oliphant for offering their knowledge, feedback and guidance through the duration of this project.
+Good design can't be achieved alone, and I'd like to thank Bruno de Carvalho, Stephanie Rewis, and Matthew Oliphant for offering their knowledge, feedback and guidance through the duration of this project.
 Without them, it would be a mess in a google doc.

 I hope you have enjoyed reading through this as much as I have enjoyed learning and sharing.
 Please stick around and lets see how it ends!
 You can email me any thoughts on the project — and perhaps participate in user testing the next stage of the process.